BeyondQuality/beyondquality/research/public_speaking.md

 Maaret Pyhäjärvi: Finding new jobs and career opportunities: introductions from the stage done right turn into higher career progression if you manage the time at work vs time at conferences.
 My jobs have come from networks speaking cultivates.

-Maaret Pyhäjärvi: Entrepreneurial side gigs: Teaching can be a way of making a living too and conferences are ways of introducing you as someone with knowledge to teach or consult on.

 Attila Fekete: There are many  reasons: building your reputation, increasing your visibility, strengthening your personal brand, and opening doors to new opportunities.

 Kari Kakkonen: It is a natural step forward in growing as a professional - sharing with others.
 It gives you credibility as a professional.

-Bas Dijkstra: It is a great form of shameless self-promotion.
-As an independent consultant, I'm always looking for ways to get my name out there, and public speaking is a great way of doing that.
-You won't see / hear me sell my services directly during a talk, but I've had plenty of people coming up to me after a talk or a conference workshop asking if I was open to coming into their company.
-Well, of course!

 Marko Rytkonen: Get to know people and get people to know me.
 When you deliver talk, people will come and talk "naturally".